discofalafel/discofalafel/README.md

 - 👋 Hi, I’m @discofalafel
 - 👀 I’m interested in C#, Python , Javascript , HTML , CSS
 - 🌱 I’m currently learning C# , Javascript , CSS
+- 💼 I’m currently working on A Website, A Minecraftserver, A Programming Language based on Scratch
 - 📫 You can send me messages at discord or on Github

 <!---